superRaytin/image-clipper/README.md

 ### clipper.toDataURL([quality, ]callback)

-Return a string containing the data URI of current resultant canvas.
+Return a string containing the data URI of current resultant canvas by optional compression level.

+> Note: the quality (if provided) will only affect current `toDataURL()`

 - **quality:** a Number between 1 and 100 indicating image quality.
+If not provided, this will be get from `quality()`
 - **callback:** a function to be executed when converting is complete, callback will be passed the result data URI.

 Using on the server-side Node.js: